-- It is very widely used in scientific writing. - It is freely available on many platforms including Unix and Microsoft Windows. - BYUH CS department has it installed, at least on the Linux systems. - I have expertise at LATEX and can help you with it.
+- It is very widely used in CS and Math writing. - It is freely available on many platforms including Unix and Microsoft Windows. - BYUH CS department has it installed, at least on the Linux systems. - I have expertise at LATEX and can help you with it.